vseryakov/alpinejs-app/README.md

   each component will decide what to do with it.
 This is uses app event emitter instead of DOM events to keep it separate and not overload browser with app specific messages.

-### Now let's extend our example
+In extending the example:

-Add a new button to the index template
+Add a new button to the index template:

 ```html
 <button x-render="'hello2'">Say Hello2</button>
 ```

-Create another component:
+Introduce another component:

 ```javascript
     app.templates.example2 = `<div>Another template inside <span x-text="$app.base + $name"></span> showing template <span x-text=template></span></div>`